pulp/plugin_template/README.md

   stable_branch         A string that points to the latest stable branch (e.g. "3.0").
 This is used
                         for features like the cherry pick automation.

-  test_bindings         Include a Travis stage that runs a script to test generated client
+  test_bindings         Include a job that runs a script to test generated client
                         library.

-                        This stage requires the plugin author to include a 'test_bindings.rb' script in the .travis directory of the plugin repository.
+                        This job requires the plugin author to include a 'test_bindings.rb' script in the ./.ci/assets/bindings directory of the plugin repository.
 This script is supposed to exercise the generated client library.

-  test_performance      Include a Travis stage that runs a script to test performance.
+  test_performance      Include a nightly job that runs a script to test performance.
 If using a
-                        list, a separate stage will run a specific performance test file for each entry in the list.
+                        list, a separate job will run a specific performance test file for each entry in the list.
 Otherwise, all performance tests will be run together.

   test_released_plugin_with_next_pulpcore_release